mikr13/vue-horizontal-list-autoscroll/README.md

     enabled: true,
     // if enabled, the interval in seconds, by default 10 seconds
     interval: 15,
+    // if enabled, the list will autoscroll to beginning of the list once it reaches the end i.e. all list items are scrolled
+    returnToStart: true
   }
   list: {
     // css class for the parent of item